Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Related Work

-While prior work has successfully employed domain randomization~\cite{xie2020learning,handa2023dextreme} or residual dynamics~\cite{hwangbo2019learning,fey2025bridging}, these approaches often require specialized sensors or exhaustive parameter searches.
-Our method instead introduces a minimal set of parameters that compactly capture the simulation–reality gap, placing it within the class of moderate-data approaches.
-We further show that actuator drive dynamics are largely linear ($\hat{q} \rightarrow q$), which enables fast optimization of a concise and physically interpretable parameter set that transfers across platforms.
+While prior work has successfully employed domain randomization~\cite{xie2020learning,handa2023dextreme} or residual dynamics~\cite{hwangbo2019learning,fey2025bridging}, often relying on implicit online adaptation, these approaches require specialized sensors or exhaustive parameter searches.
+Related actuator formulations have been used in prior work (e.g., Disney Research~\cite{grandia2025design}; Google~\cite{tan2018sim}), but without a systematic or validated procedure for reliably identifying their parameters on real hardware.
+Our method instead adopts a white-box actuator and joint dynamics model with partial observability, identifying a minimal and physically interpretable parameter set from encoder-only data to compactly capture the simulation–reality gap.
+We further show that actuator drive dynamics are largely linear ($H_q:\hat{q} \rightarrow q$), which enables fast optimization of a concise and physically interpretable parameter set that transfers across platforms without learned residuals.

+We note that inertial parameters in the URDF are commonly obtained from CAD models or manufacturer specifications, and, when necessary, refined via experimental identification, as widely studied in classical robot dynamics and system identification literature~\cite{grandia2025design, gautier1986identification}.